valeriansaliou/bloom/README.md

 **➡️ Set an expiration time on response cache:**

-To tell Bloom to use a certain expiration time on response cache (time after which the cache is invalidated and thus a new response is fetched upon client request), send the following HTTP header as part of the API response (here for 60 seconds TTL):
+To tell Bloom to use a certain expiration time on response cache (time after which the cache is invalidated and thus a new response is fetched upon client request), send the following HTTP header as part of the API response (here for a TTL of 60 seconds):

 `Bloom-Response-TTL: 60`